Legana/AMP_pub/06_case_studies.md

 native to East Asia.
 Their skin secretions have proven to be a rich source of novel antimicrobial peptides, many of which have been synthesised and assayed to demonstrate activity against bacteria.
-There are currently 53 reviewed and 95 unreviewed entries in Uniprot for *Odorrana* and the keyword “Antimicrobial”.
+There are currently 53 reviewed and 95 unreviewed entries in UniProt for *Odorrana* and the keyword “Antimicrobial”.

 Discovery of AMPs in *Odorana* exemplifies the potential use case for